Juggernaut9434/BasicLogin/Cy-Framework.md

 We are going to be doing App Action Framework with no POM where the tests are in the `cypress/integration/` folder.
-The classes will have methods that return `this` which is the class itself so that we can call each method in sequence.

 We will also have App Actions in this project which will use systematic approaches to arrive